Authored by the expert who managed and guided the team behind the Switzerland Property Pack

 What is the average housing price in Zurich in 2026?

-We are writing this as of the first half of 2026, using the latest data collected from authoritative Swiss sources that we manually verified.
+We are writing this as of 2026, using the latest data we collected from authoritative sources and manually double checked.

 By the way, you will find much more detailed price ranges in our property pack covering the real estate market in Zurich.